Get started today with a free trial

 Amidst the drama of the Autumn Budget, there were some major policy changes in relation to apprenticeships and skills.
 The beneficiaries of the changes were mostly SMEs and ultimately young people who are Not in Education Employment or Training.
-Levy paying employers will feel the brunt of the policy changes from 2026.
+Levy paying employers will feel the brunt of the policy changes in 2026.

 check Apprenticeship training costs will be 100% funded for learners under 25 at SMEs.